haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ...which defines the ``compute_server`` Role in the model (which has the name 'my_compute_server').
 Also note the keyword argument ``host_ref``, which is set to ``MyInfraModel.server``.
-This tells Actuator that this Role will be realised on the 'server' resoruce in MyInfraModel.
-The value of host_ref may also be a string with an FDQN or IP address of the host for the Role, or it may also be a model reference to a so-called StaticServer resource in an infra model class (more on those later).
+This tells Actuator that this Role will be realised on the 'server' resource in MyInfraModel.
+The value of host_ref may also be a string with an FQDN or IP address of the host for the Role, or it may also be a model reference to a so-called StaticServer resource in an infra model class (more on those later).